josevnz/rpm_query/Unit testing, packaging an application that can query the RPM database with Python.md

 # Packaging and installing the distribution

-Now that you are ready to deploy your application, you can package it, copy its wheel file and then install it on a new virtual environment.
-But first you need to define a very important file: setup.py, which [is used by setuptools](https://setuptools.pypa.io/en/latest/userguide/quickstart.html).
+Now that you're ready to deploy your application, you can package it, copy its wheel file, and then install it in a new virtual environment.
+But first, you need to define a very important file: `setup.py`, which is used by [setuptools](https://opensource.com/article/21/11/packaging-python-setuptools).

-The most important sections in the file below:
+The most important sections in the file below are:

 * *_requires sections: build and installation dependencies
-* packages: Where are your Python classes
+* packages: the location of your Python classes
-* scripts: Which scripts the end user will call to interact with your libraries (if any).
+* scripts: these are the scripts that the end user calls to interact with your libraries (if any)

 ```python=
 """